Track mileage automatically

 Mileage Reimbursement Rules for Employers

 That depends.
-If your employees fall under a modern award or enterprise agreement the business would be required to pay out car expense reimbursements.
-Even if they don’t, it can be beneficial to your business to do so, as you’ll be able to claim the expenses as a tax deduction at the end of the financial year.
+If your employees fall under a Modern Award or Enterprise Agreement, you would be required to pay out car expense reimbursements.
+Even if they don’t, it can benefit your business to do so, as you can claim the expenses as a tax deduction at the end of the financial year.
+Not to mention, a reimbursement policy can help retain and attract talent to your company.

 Driversnote